Cancer Types – Breast Cancer

 About breast cancer

-Cancer begins when normal cells in the breast change and grow uncontrollably, forming a mass or sheet of cells called a tumor.
+Cancer begins when healthy cells in the breast change and grow out of control, forming a mass or sheet of cells called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

 Types of breast cancer

-LCIS is not considered cancer and is usually monitored with regular examinations and imaging tests.
-LCIS in one breast is a risk factor for developing invasive breast cancer in both breasts (see the Risk Factors section for more information).
-To reduce this risk, LCIS is sometimes treated with hormonal therapy (see Treatment Options).
+- Lobular carcinoma in situ (LCIS).
+LCIS is located only in the lobules.
+LCIS is not considered cancer.
+However, LCIS is a risk factor for developing invasive breast cancer in both breasts (see the Risk Factors and Prevention section for more information.)

 Read more about breast cancer here.